southwest-qh/southwest-qh.github.io/about.md

 permalink: /about/
 ---

-Some information about you!
+Analytics -> Insight -> Value!

 ### More Information

-I'm constantly contributing to interesting problems using data analytics and data science techniques.
+I'm constantly contributing to interesting problems using visualization and machine learning techniques.
 All the projects can be found in: [Data Science Platground](http://southwest-qh.github.io/Data_Science_Playground/)